The quantum criticality of the Standard Model and the hierarchy problem: Phase diagram deformations and new physics

 In the top-right panel we vary $c_2$ which corresponds to a correction to the power-law contribution to the flow of the curvature mass.
 Such a deformation could be generated from bosonic tadpole diagrams, which do not affect the anomalous dimension at leading order because of their momentum independence.
 For large values of $c_2$, we observe how the fine-tuning in the direction of the marginal couplings decreases, while it mildly increases and eventually freezes in the direction of the curvature mass.
 In combination, we see only a very mild improvement in fine-tuning.
 Negative variations of $c_2$ are also allowed, and these displace the partial fixed point in the $\bar \mu^2-\bar\lambda$-plane towards the regime with a nontrivially stable shape.
 However, the resulting trajectories develop a nontrivially stable shape at high energies.
 This is the same scenario as the one presented in~\cite{Goertz:2023pvn} and discussed in other contexts~\cite{Hamada:2012bp,Jones:2013aua,Holthausen:2011aa}.
 Given that this requires a more delicate treatment due to the presence of a flowing minimum and potential decoupling of modes, we do not discuss it here.

 In the bottom panels, we vary $c_3$ (left panel) and $c_4$ (right).
 Positive deformations of these parameters lower the position of the horizontal partial fixed point.
 In fact, this triggers the stabilization of the quartic coupling towards the UV and ultimately lowers the associated Landau pole.
 These deformations are interesting because they improve or even cure the metastability of the Higgs sector.
 Also, they reduce the fine-tuning in the direction of the Higgs parameters.
 This minimization occurs at two instances.
 First, at the maximum values of the deformations shown, $c_3\simeq0.2$ and $c_4\simeq 0.04$, which correspond to the scenarios in which the trajectories displaying the SM IR values have a stable shape and $\bar\mu^2_{\LUV}=0$ (again entering the same class as that discussed in~\cite{Goertz:2023pvn}).
 The second instance occurs for $c_3\simeq-0.1$ and $c_4\simeq -0.005$, and corresponds to the case where the quartic coupling vanishes at the UV scale.
 However, it is important to note that the sensitivity with respect to other (marginal) coupling directions remains rather constant.
 As the dominant sensitivity is still sourced in the Yukawa direction, which is rather insensitive to these deformations, the total BG measure remains unchanged and no fine-tuning is relaxed.
 However, we emphasize that in more realistic model embeddings, where specific combinations of $c_i$ are required, the dependence on deformations could differ, potentially revealing directions that reduce the overall fine-tuning.
 This is in particular also true for scenarios that couple the new physics differently to the different SM sectors, which calls for further investigation.
+Especially in the context of the little hierarchy problem, where a mild improvement is sufficient, more natural models could be found.